Gosia-Ras/react_currency_calculator/README.md

 https://gosia-ras.github.io/react_currency_calculator/ <- click here to see how it works

 A simple tool using JavaScript to calculate currency.
 The currency rates are set in currencies.js file.
+Calculator includes a clock that show current time and date, it updates every 1 second.

 Project was made as a part of front-end development course at YouCode.